Understanding Online Anxiety Treatment

-If you feel at risk of harming yourself or someone else, or you're in immediate danger, call local emergency services.
-In the U.S., you can call or text 988 for the Suicide & Crisis Lifeline.
-If you have new chest pain, fainting, severe shortness of breath, confusion, or other medical emergency symptoms, seek urgent medical evaluation.
+If you feel at risk of harming yourself or someone else, or you are in immediate danger, call local emergency services.
+In the U.S., call or text 988 for the Suicide and Crisis Lifeline.
+Anywhere Clinic is not for emergencies.
+New or severe chest pain, fainting, shortness of breath, or confusion may require urgent in-person medical evaluation.

 Key Takeaways

-- CBT and exposure therapy are first-line treatments for most anxiety disorders.
+- CBT and exposure therapy are widely used first-line approaches; we coordinate therapy referrals when appropriate.

 - Telehealth psychiatry makes evaluation and medication management accessible from home.